Page 2 - Physical Look - Hardware; Installation

 As for its dimensions, the Noctua NH-U12A chromax.black is pretty typical at 158mm in height, 125mm in width, and 58mm in depth.
 With the two included fans installed, the depth increases to 112mm.
 You probably will not run into any issues with installing this cooler into a typical mid-tower ATX case.
 Furthermore, the NH-U12A chromax.black uses an asymmetrical design on its cooler, as the heatsink fin stack is centered further away from the memory slots.
 This means, even with the Noctua NF-A12x25 PWM chromax.black fan installed near the memory, the fan does not hang over any memory slot.
 In addition, the heatsink is placed away from the top PCI Express expansion slot, so it will not interfere there either.
 There is still a clearance between the base of the heatsink and the bottom fin stack of 4.2cm, but Noctua has clearly designed this cooler to avoid as much interference with other components as possible.

 From the base where the metal makes contact with the processor, seven continuous U-shaped heatpipes lead away from the CPU contact and splits into the two sides of the single stack of fins.
 This effectively makes fourteen heatpipes in total.
-The heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+The heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in manner to spread out the heat in the array of radiating fins.
 The 0.67 square meters of surface area, combined with the two 120mm NF-A12x25 PWM chromax.black fans, should be able to deliver very good heat dissipation performance, but we will see if this statement is true on the next page.

 The fans on the NH-U12A are held on using two wire clips that are easy to remove.
 It utilizes the same system found in previous Noctua coolers, and they are very sturdy when mounted on the heatsink.
 It clips on the outside of the fan and goes around the sides of the heatsink fins.
 Raised edges are integrated into the fin to secure the clips.
 The wire clip retention length is also reduced to a balanced level, so attachment stability is not compromised.
 Thus, the fans are easier to remove with these tabs and the clips can be removed uniformly.
 The wire clips also have an advantage by allowing users to be a bit more flexible in terms of the height the fan is mounted at.
 The fans themselves should not need to be removed except for during installation, as they will block the mounting screws.